 What You Need to Know About Foodborne Illnesses

-Unlike the coronavirus, foodborne viral infections like hepatitis A and the norovirus spread by eating or drinking contaminated food and water, per the FDA.
+Unlike COVID-19, foodborne viral infections like hepatitis A and the norovirus spread by eating or drinking contaminated food and water, per the FDA.

 While viruses can be the source of foodborne illnesses, "among infectious disease agents, the top causes are mostly bacterial: Campylobacter, Salmonella, Clostridium and Staphylococcus," Khubchandani says.

 Leaving food out at room temperature for too long can encourage the growth of these dangerous bacteria.
-Indeed, these perilous pathogens produce most rapidly between 40°F and 140°F, a range of temperatures coined the "Danger Zone," per the USDA.
+Indeed, these perilous pathogens produce most rapidly between 40 and 140 degrees Fahrenheit, a range of temperatures coined the "Danger Zone," per the USDA.
 In the danger zone, the number of bad-for-you bacteria can increase twofold in just 20 minutes.

 Though the American food supply is by-and-large safe, "unfortunately, these disease agents are still present in a wide variety of food items," Khubchandani says.